THERE is presently a visionary and purposeful spirit felt by the Igbo as well as across Igboland, Biafra. This development is immensely uplifting.

 (Andrew Hill Trio, “Tripping” or “Naked spirit” [Hill, piano; Rufus Reid, bass; Ben Riley, drums; recorded: Barrigozi Studio, Milan, Italy, 3/4 July 1986])

-The 50 million Igbo should now set to work as determinably as ever.
+THE 50 MILLION Igbo should now set to work as determindly as ever.
 The prospects are incredibly exciting.
-This resultant transformation of Biafra within a generation will at once be a time-honoured memorial to the 3.1 million and the triumph of the nonnegotiable right to freedom by the survivors and their children and grandchildren and theirs...
+This resultant transformation of Biafra within a generation will at once be a time-honoured memorial to the 3.1 million and the additional tens of thousands murdered since (phase-IV) and the triumph of the nonnegotiable right to freedom by the survivors and their children and grandchildren and theirs...